miku/waste/README.md

 ```

-On a different shell curl something to the server:
+In a different terminal curl something to the server:

 ```shell
 $ curl http://localhost:3000 --data-binary @LICENSE